isomerpages/ncss-ssi/_training/Mental Health.md

 As a trained life coach, Terence partners people to unleash their potential by facilitating their personal and professional growth.</p>
 <p><strong>Mr Wong Lit Shoon</strong>
-<br>Lit Soon’s career in the healthcare, social service and eldercare fields
+<br>Lit Shoon’s career in the healthcare, social service and eldercare fields
 spans over 30 years.
 He was previously the executive director of SAGE Counselling Centre, Sunshine Welfare Action Mission (SWAMI) Home, manager of medical social services at Ren Ci Hospital (RCLA), a social worker/counsellor at